 const fetchMetafields = async (productId) => {

-// Placeholder: Replace with your actual method to fetch metafields for a product ID
+// Replace with your actual method to fetch metafields for a product ID

 const apiEndpointUrl = "/your-custom-metafield-endpoint/"; // EXAMPLE ONLY